By Ed Staskus

 Hunched forward on my Specialized I could top 40 MPH going downhill, unless I feathered the brakes.

-I rode by myself most of the summer because Steve was getting married.
+I rode by myself most of the summer because my friend Steve was getting married.
 He said he didn’t have much time to get on his bike anymore, anyway.
 “I’ve got a lot going on,” he explained.
 When we were kids, we called him Delicate Steve.
 At least until he joined the Army, when he became Steve-o, even though his real name was Azuolas.
 He had gone to a public school and Azuolas always got him on the losing end, so he went by his middle name.
 He wasn’t a mighty oak, anyway.
 I had gone to a Catholic school in the old neighborhood, full of Serbs, Slovenes, and Poles.
 My name was never a problem.

 We had been riding together on-and-off since he moved to the west side.
 We met again by accident.
 Our paths had diverged, but we still had enough in common to hit the Metropark single tracks and all-purpose trail together.